SSWConsulting/SSW.Rules.Content/rules/embed-ui-into-an-ai-chat/rule.md

 ---
-seoDescription: embedding react server components into AI chat with Vercel AI SDK
+seoDescription: Embedding react server components into AI chat with Vercel AI SDK
 type: rule
 title: Do you know how to embed UI into an AI chat?
 uri: embed-ui-into-an-ai-chat